postgresml/pgcat/README.md

 Additionally, Prometheus statistics are available at `/metrics` via HTTP.

+We also have a [basic Grafana dashboard](https://github.com/postgresml/pgcat/blob/main/grafana_dashboard.json) based on Prometheus metrics that you can import into Grafana and build on it or use it for monitoring.

 ### Live configuration reloading

 The config can be reloaded by sending a `kill -s SIGHUP` to the process or by querying `RELOAD` to the admin database.
 All settings except the `host` and `port` can be reloaded without restarting the pooler, including sharding and replicas configurations.